YOLO-CIANNA: Galaxy detection with deep learning in radio data: II. Winning the SKA SDC2 using a generalized 3D-YOLO network: Detection-only task performances

 \section{Detection-only task performances}

 In Sect.~\ref{section:source_characterization}, we discussed how the SDC2 scorer correlates the detection and source characterization and how it affects the evaluation of the detector's capability.
-Here, we test whether merging detection and characterization into a single model compromises pure detection performance.
-This question arises because the YOLO-CIANNA loss combines multiple objectives balanced by scaling factors (Eq.~14 in Paper I), which may compete against each other.
-This question is addressed for the specific case of the SDC1 in Appendix~D of Paper I, where a DIoU-based AP score is used to evaluate the purely geometrical detection capabilities of our method across different training setups.
+Here, we evaluate whether merging detection and characterization into a single model compromises pure detection performance.
+This question arises because the YOLO-CIANNA loss combines multiple objectives that are balanced through scaling factors (Eq.~14 in Paper I), which may compete against each other.
+This question is addressed for the specific case of the SDC1 in Appendix~D of Paper I, where a DIoU-based AP score is used to evaluate the purely geometric detection capabilities of our method across different training setups.
 It concludes that our combined detection and characterization model performs systematically better than equivalent models for which the parameter prediction subloss is deactivated.
-Although a naïve combined loss would lead to slightly lower detection performances, the cascading loss design in YOLO-CIANNA leverages the additional information, improving both detection and characterization results.
+Although a naive combined loss could slightly reduce detection performance, the cascading loss design in YOLO-CIANNA ensures that the characterization target is used only for sources that are already confidently detected, thereby improving both detection and characterization results.
 These observations align with our general hypothesis that simultaneously predicting correlated variables often yields better results than making independent predictions.